uanders/react-redux-cheatsheet/article/react-redux-concept-workflow.md

 ## Introduction

-[React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/) really are some influential developments and are certainly shaping how Frontend design is carried out in the foreseeable future.
-However, the concept of React is much easier to grasp than Redux.
+[React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/) really are some
+impressive developments and are certainly influencing how Frontend design is carried out now and in the foreseeable future.
+The principal concept of React is much easier to grasp than that of Redux.
 React deals with components that are much more imaginable.
-Redux on the other hand introduces a workflow that is much less naturally conceivable especially as it uses some vocabulary in its API that is not always semantically intuitive.^[Naming an API so that it is semantically intuitive is an art.
-At the time, the Redux API has been chosen to mainly stay close to the API of Flux which was by then already quite a known.]
+Redux on the other hand introduces a workflow that is much less naturally conceivable especially as it uses some vocabulary in its API that is not always intuitive.^[Naming an API so that it is semantically intuitive is an art.
+At the time, the Redux API has been chosen to mainly stay close to the API of Flux which was already quite known by then.]

 It is stated in the Redux documentation, that React does not need Redux and that it should not be used if it is not needed, but I think the opposite is true.
 Redux significantly reduces the complexity of an app, so in my opinion it really should be rather used than not used.^[I do not mean to suggest to always use Redux over MobX or Flux.
 I mean to always use Redux as opposed to not using Redux or alternatives.]
 I actually love to think that the name Redux is derived from REDUce compleXity.